What is B2B (Business-to-Business) Fashion Commerce?

 What does B2B mean?

 The B2B model involves making a transaction of goods between two businesses.
 To put it simply, it represents a service where one business provides another one with products, which are later offered to end consumers.
-These can include the sale of physical items and raw materials, or a variety of business services in a wide range of domains such as technology, advertising, and insurance, to name a few.
+These can include the sale of physical items and raw materials, or a variety of business services in a wide range of domains such as technology, advertising, insurance, and corporate travel agencies, to name a few.

 When it comes to fashion commerce, B2B businesses provide boutiques with all the necessary merchandise and help in keeping the stores’ shelves full at all times.
 This contributes to always having storage supplied with enough clothing pieces and avoiding facing out-of-stock situations which can often lead to unhappy customers.